-To minimize the difference between what you design on the computer and what you get on the paper, I made this list of 5 printing tips for graphic designers.
+To minimize the difference between what you design on the computer and what you get on paper, I made this list of 5 printing tips for graphic designers.

 Just by following these tips, you and your clients will notice the difference.
 First of all, you need to be sure you have the perfect printer for you.
-I made a list of top 3 printers for graphic designers that you must check out.
+I made a list of the top 3 printers for graphic designers that you must check out.